hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

   + Architecture: two input units and one output unit
   + given two input digits at each time step
   + desired output at each time step: the output for the column that was provided as input two time step ago
+    + e.g., generate the bottom right $1$ as the output of (1, 1) inputs on the 3rd left column
     + taking one time step to update the hidden units based on the two input digits
     + taking another time step for the hidden units to cause the output